LisaPMunich/movie-API-ng-client/README.md

 }
 ```

-Then I ran into the problem that when running the build command for the documentation (typedoc src/main.ts) everything was generated except for the classes (my components/views) and interfaces directory.
+**Problem:** When running the build command for the documentation (typedoc src/main.ts) everything was generated except for the classes (my components/views) and interfaces directory.

-The reason was that the default generation of typedoc does not suffice.
-I had to specify the "entryPointStrategy" as "expand" in the tsconfig.json file in order to remedy that.
+**Solution:** The reason was that the default generation of typedoc does not suffice.
+I had to specify the [entryPointStrategy](https://typedoc.org/guides/options/#entrypointstrategy) as "expand" in the tsconfig.json file in order to remedy that.

 Also, when running the command to generate the documentation, the entry point should be a general "./src"
 ```